 - Azzollini McKinley said to “answer questions with your content.”
 So, for instance, you might want to use bullets and multimedia to keep things concise.
 What this does is anticipate people seeing before they commit to reading.

 - Use keyword research tools and SERP Simulators when creating your content; page headings can get cut off on SERPs and when sharing via social so keep them short.

 - Avoid low-quality content since quality — not quantity — is key.
 Azzollini McKinley explained that “Google wants to share the world’s best information.”
 So make that your goal.
 While you’re at it, she reminds us to proofread content and to keep your formatting consistent.
 Have others review it before adding it to your website.

 How Neutrogena used off-page optimization to create buzz

-Skincare brand Neutrogena recently launched a partnership with IFundWomen, a funding marketplace for women-owned businesses.
-To kick off the partnership, Neutrogena created a new grant program, IFundWomen x Neutrogena Fund, which specifically focuses on women-owned businesses in the health and wellness space negatively impacted by the restrictions of 2020.
+In 2020, skincare brand Neutrogena launched a partnership with IFundWomen, a funding marketplace for women-owned businesses.
+To kick off the partnership, Neutrogena created a new grant program, IFundWomen x Neutrogena Fund, which specifically focused on women-owned businesses in the health and wellness space negatively impacted by the restrictions of 2020.